-This sparked others to go a week without masturbating, some of whom went on to share other benefits of “fapstinence.”
-These included mental and physical health benefits as well as spiritual awakenings and epiphanies.
+Those who abstained went on to share other potential benefits of “fapstinence.”
+This included mental and physical health benefits, as well as spiritual awakenings and epiphanies.

 Members of the NoFap community have reported experiencing a number of mental benefits, including: